javsort/Linkaster/docs/delivery_1.md

 Figure 11 - Feedback Service Sequence Diagram https://drive.google.com/file/d/12b7BkOLyyGgfTJwBSFXP0sDsJ59byM_H/view?usp=sharing
 State Diagram
-Case student sends file
+Case: student sends file
 	The user wants to send a file to another user, so first the user needs to logIn to the application, after the log in it enters to the chet and selects add attachment.
 It opens the file storage which is managed by the file service, here it can see all the options, selects the preferred file and submits.
 The next step is managed by the messaging service with the encryption process and once it is sent the app sends a notification to the user.
 Figure 12 - State Diagram for ?Case Student Sends File? https://drive.google.com/file/d/1BGy3Bf_KE-y1f3Dz_fRly5Tb1NvvOjBW/view?usp=sharing

-Case student joins module
+Case: student joins module
 	The user wants to join a module, so first the user needs to logIn to the application, here there is a process that all the authentication is correct.
 Then it clicks on join module, it puts the code that the teacher gives and after processing it adds the user to the module.
 The timetable once is joined then updates the schedule of that student and the it sends the update to the notification service which then notifies the update to the user.

 Figure 13 - State Diagram for ?Case Student Joins Module? https://drive.google.com/file/d/1dZRJQBuqDdCRmI7gIOIJSXlDr_e6pd5V/view?usp=sharing

-Case student makes reservation
+Case: student makes reservation
 	The user wants to book a space in the library, so first the user needs to logIn to the application.
 After that, the user selects space and time for the booking, the request is processed by the reservation service and its approved.
 Then it sends the time and slot to the timetable service which after receiving it, updates the user schedule and sends the confirmation to the notification to generate a notification to the user.
 Figure 14 - State Diagram for ?Case Student Makes Reservation? https://drive.google.com/file/d/1hy_fdEXhsdNsRSYsKd9sFQ_CqGcBarLd/view?usp=sharing

 Architecture Style
-Javier
 Architect the TutorLink app by applying the most suitable architecture style(s) and justify the rationale for the selection of your style.
 Please note, the app by-default follows a client-server based and layered organization so your selected style must be other than the generic client server and layered architecture.

 As mentioned above, for this project?s purpose, we intend to unify multiple platforms the intended end-user currently has to access.
 And the best way to handle heavy and diverse tasks such as the ones the user requires, is to set them up as services & containers, allowing us to handle each service?s resources more closely, make it easier to notice issues and allow us to have almost minimal downtime besides giving service maintenance.
 Furthermore, the separation between services allows us to have separate databases, and each service?s structure allows us to have a clear picture of what service can access what information.
 This only further enhances our project?s adherence with GDPR standards, keeping all sensitive information in a need-to-know access basis, and allows us to minimize access to sensitive data.